How to Create Your Restaurant Menu

 A restaurant menu is more than just a list of food with prices.
-It is a reflection of your restaurant style and concept.
-A restaurant menu is not something to be hastily written up, but rather an important marketing tool that should be carefully considered.
+It's a reflection of a restaurant's style and concept.
+As such, it's an important marketing tool and each element of its design should be carefully considered.

-A restaurant menu design, or layout, is a reflection of the restaurant itself.
-Restaurant menu layouts and colors, whether formal, casual or playful, should match your restaurant concept, location or theme.
-Your menu font and color scheme should reflect your restaurant theme.
-For example, if you are opening a Mexican themed restaurant, vibrant colors such as red, turquoise, purple and green would be good choices for a menu.
-These same colors would look out of place on the menu of a French bistro or Italian restaurant.
+If you are opening a casual Mexican restaurant, vibrant colors such as red, turquoise, purple, and green can be used.
+The same colors would look out of place on the menu of a French bistro or a fine Italian restaurant.

-Certain occasions such as holidays or local festivals is a good time to put together a specialty menu.
-Mother’s Day is a prime example of when to use a specialty menu instead of or in addition to your regular restaurant menu.
-Specialty menus and prix fixe menus allow you to expand your regular dining selection while still maintaining control over cost and inventory.
+Certain occasions such as holidays or local festivals are a good time to put together a specialty menu.
+Mother’s Day is a prime example.
+Specialty menus and prix fixe menus allow you to expand your regular dining selection and even learn what works and what doesn't.

 Consumers consistently cite healthy menu options as an influence in their decisions on where to eat.
 Consider adding a selection of low-fat, low-calorie options, and some vegetarian if not vegan dishes.
 You might also offer a smaller portion size of some dishes, at smaller prices.